ghoulmann/raspberry_pi_gifted/gifted.md

 A few tactics will give a user sudo access.
 We'll try this one (assuming you followed instructions and are still logged in as pi):

-sudo usermod -g sudo Substitute _username_ for the name of your account (the one you made a moment ago.
+_sudo usermod -g sudo username_

+Substitute _username_ for the name of your account (the one you made a moment ago.
 Do you need a rest?
 In a moment.

 You'll be asked for your password; that's the system confirm